Notification of Gas Pass-Through Charges Change

 As indicated in your gas supply contract, the gas charge within your tariff reflects your risk management approach e.g. fixed gas price, for the contract duration.
 You can also see this in the pricing proposal, SSE Airtricity gas supply contract provided for regulated Pass-Through charges and how these charges would be treated under the contract.

 What are Pass-Through Charges?

-Pass-Through charges are relevant third-party costs, charges, taxes, duties, levies, tariffs or any government-imposed charges, which relate to the supply and distribution of electricity to a building including, but not limited to, transportation and distribution use of system charges and VAT.
+Pass-Through charges are relevant third-party costs, charges, taxes, duties, levies, tariffs or any government-imposed charges, which relate to the supply and distribution of energy to a building including, but not limited to, Distribution Use of Systems (DUoS) and Transmission Use of Systems (TUoS) charges and VAT.

-Gas Networks Ireland Transmission Tariffs for Gas Year 2019/2020
+Gas Networks Ireland Transmission Tariffs for gas year 2022/2023

-- The revised level of the NTS SO exit capacity charge for Moffat Interconnector is 0.0017 p/peak day kWh, which is an increase compared to the current charge of 0.0001p/peak day kWh.
+- The revised level of the NTS SO exit capacity charge for Moffat Interconnector is 0.0218 p/peak day kWh, which is an increase compared to the current charge of 0.0211 p/peak day kWh.

 The Gas Networks Ireland (GNI) Distribution and Transmission transportation charges are regulated and approved by the Commission for Regulation of Utilities (“CRU”).
 The UK National Transmission System (NTS) Charge is published by National Grid and approved by the Office of Gas and Electricity Markets (Ofgem).

-If you would like a copy of the document sent to you directly, have any questions about your new tariffs or any other aspect of your service from SSE Airtricity, we would be happy to help.
-Contact our Corporate Accounts Team on 1850 92 77 75 for Large Business Customers and 1850 81 21 44 for small, medium and enterprise customers.
+If you would like a copy of the document, have any questions about your new tariffs or any other aspect of your service from SSE Airtricity, we’re here to help.
+Contact our Corporate Accounts Team on 0818 92 77 75 for Large Business Customers and 0818 81 21 44 for small, medium and enterprise customers.